Baked Penne with Meatballs

 Form into small meatballs and set aside.

-Cook the meatballs by heating a large skillet over medium heat with 1 tsp olive oil.
-Cook the meatballs until golden brown on all sides.
+Cook the meatballs by heating a large skillet over medium heat with 1 tablespoon of olive oil until they are golden brown on all sides.

-Remove from the skillet and place the cooked meatballs in the mushroom marinara.
+Remove from the skillet and place them in the mushroom marinara.

 Preheat the oven to 350 degrees.

-Cook the pasta in a large pot of well-salted water to al dente, per the instructions; drain.
+Cook the pasta to al dente in a large pot of well-salted water according to the instructions; drain.

-Bake the dish by topping with remaining cheese then place into the oven to bake for 20-25 minutes.
+Bake by placing in the oven to bake for 20-25 minutes.

-Remove from the oven and top with remaining basil and parmesan.
-Enjoy!
+Remove from the oven and top with the remaining basil.

 Ingredients